oracle/graal/docs/reference-manual/native-image/BuildBundles.md

 14:51:32.071 [main] INFO  i.m.flyway.AbstractFlywayMigration - Running migrations for database with qualifier [default] ...
 ```
-Based on the walkthrough in https://guides.micronaut.io/latest/micronaut-data-jdbc-repository.html we now use the
+Based on <a href="https://guides.micronaut.io/latest/micronaut-data-jdbc-repository.html" target="_blank">this walkthrough</a>, we now use the
 running image to add new database entries and query the information in the database afterwards so that we get real-world
 profiling information.
-Once completed we shut the micronaut application down with `CTRL-C` (`SIGTERM`).
+Once completed we shut the Micronaut application down with `CTRL-C` (`SIGTERM`).
 Looking into the
 current working directory we can now find a new file:
 ```text
 $ ls -lh  *.iprof
 -rw------- 1 testuser testuser 19M Mar 28 14:52 default.iprof
 ```
-The file `default.iprof` contains the profiling information that was created because we ran the micronaut application as
+The file `default.iprof` contains the profiling information that was created because we ran the Micronaut application as
 an image that was built with `--pgo-instrument`.
 Now we have what we need to create a new optimized bundle out of the
 existing one:
 ```text